Skip to content

 EDIFACT and its versions

 The dominant EDI standard in Europe.
 The customer specifies a directory version (D.96A, D.01B, D.07A) in their spec, and you must match it exactly.
 EANCOM is a retail-specific subset based on GS1 identifiers.
-Automotive OEMs like Bosch, Hella or Continental typically require D.96A or D.07A.
+Major automotive OEMs (Tier 0 and Tier 1) typically require D.96A or D.07A.

 Message types: ORDERS, DESADV, INVOIC